estebanlm/MUDClient/mc/RpgClient-Plugin.package/RpcPadConfigureDialog.class/README.md

-I'm a dialog to configure Pads.
+I'm a configuration dialog for the button pad.